Advisory Board

 Members

-Philip Grove holds a BS in international business from Towson University and an MBA from the University of Maryland's Robert H. Smith School of Business, and has over 13 years of international business experience at Ellicott Dredges.
+Philip Grove holds a BS in international business from Towson University and an MBA from the University of Maryland's Robert H. Smith School of Business.
+Grove has more than 16 years of experience in international business where he has worked extensively in market entry, sales, logistics, and export compliance.
 While focusing on exporting US-made goods, he has traveled to over 30 countries and cultivated relationships with individuals across the globe.
-Grove has faced many unique and challenging international business scenarios ranging from initial market entry exploration to negotiating complex contracts and partnerships.
 His experiences extend from Western Canada to Southeast Asia, and include working with public, private, and government agencies.
-He is currently the chair of the Maryland/DC District Export Council (DEC) and sits on the advisory board for the Center for Global Business at the University of Maryland's Robert H. Smith School.
+At W.R.
+Grace he is responsible for providing thought leadership to enable the global design, implementation and governance for process and system advancements in Logistics and Warehousing across the company.
+He is the Past Chair of the Maryland/DC District Export Council (DEC) and sits on the advisory board for the Center for Global Business at the University of Maryland's Robert H. Smith School.

 Michael Dingman Chair in Global Strategy & Entrepreneurship